Building your home

 Registered Building Practitioners

-The Building (Interim) Regulations 2017 outline the various categories and classes of building practitioners.
+The Building Regulations 2018 outline the various categories and classes of building practitioners.
 The ability to be registered is based upon the nature and extent of the practitioner's qualifications and experience.
 The following categories and classes of building practitioners are some of the practitioners that are currently required to be registered with the BPB:

 - building surveyor (unlimited/limited)